-"Denial of Degree" may be imposed on a student found guilty of scholastic dishonesty and may be imposed for any length of time up to and including permanent denial,

-"Suspension from the College" prohibits, during the period of suspension, the student on whom it is imposed from being initiated into an honorary or service organization; from entering the college campus except in response to an official summons; and from registering, either for credit or for non-credit, for scholastic work at or through the college.

-(10) "Expulsion" is permanent severance from the college.
-This policy shall apply uniformly to all of the colleges of the Dallas County Community College
+- (8) "Denial of Degree" may be imposed on a student found guilty of scholastic dishonesty and may be imposed for any length of time up to and including permanent denial. - "Suspension from the College" prohibits, during the period of suspension, the student on whom it is imposed from being initiated into an honorary or service organization; from entering the college campus except in response to an official summons, and from registering, either for credit or for non-credit, for scholastic work at or through the college - is permanent severance from the (10) "Expulsion" college.
+This policy shall apply uniformly to all of the colleges of the Dallas County Community College District.

-In the event any portion of this policy conflicts with the state law of Texas, the state law shall be followed.
+in the event any portion of this policy conflicts with the state law of Texas, the state law shall be followed.